Noise Reduction Tips for Photographers

 • Shoot in RAW format.

-• Expose your images correctly.
-Be guided by your histogram.
+• Expose your images correctly but be guided by your histogram.

-Long exposures are problem hot spots for digital noise.
+Very long exposures can be a problem hot spot for digital noise.

 Avoid using burst mode a lot as this can increase the temperature of the sensor.

-Check your camera for a function called High ISO Noise Reduction or Long Exposure Noise Reduction.
-Turn it on if you know you’re going to need a slow shutter speed or higher ISO setting.
+Check your camera for a function called High ISO Noise Reduction or Long Exposure NR (Noise Reduction).

 Low Light Photography Tips by iPhotography.com